 In August of 2017 three proposals to remove the name Jefferson Davis Memorial Highway from the stretch of U.S. 60 east of Apache Junction were received from the public by the ASBGHN.
 The board held a public meeting to discuss these proposals on September 25, 2017.
 The board’s staff presented research which indicated there probably wasn’t a Jefferson Davis highway anywhere in Arizona anymore, and that the status of the Jefferson Davis monument on U.S. 60 is the responsibility of the Arizona Department of Transportation (ADOT), as it’s located in the public right-of-way.

-As for the Confederate soldier memorial at the state capital, on June 5, 2017, several of Arizona’s black leaders called for the removal of all of Arizona’s Confederate monuments.
+As for the Confederate soldier memorial at the state capital, on June 5, 2017, several of Arizona’s black leaders called for the removal of all six of Arizona’s Confederate monuments, including the three located at veterans’ cemeteries.
 A spokesman for Gov. Ducey responded that their complaint about the Confederate soldier memorial on the Wesley Bolin plaza was misdirected at him because the Legislative Governmental Mall Commission is in charge of the plaza’s monuments, even though the governor appoints two of the commission’s members.

-In August the memorial was vandalized twice with paint.
+The Memorial to Arizona Confederate Troops was vandalized with paint on August 17.
 “I think it’s absolutely irresponsible and non-productive.
-It does absolutely nothing to promote the cause of removing symbols of hate in the state when individuals take matters into their hands and vandalize state property,” said state Rep. Reginald Bolding in response to the vandalism.
+It does absolutely nothing to promote the cause of removing symbols of hate in the state when individuals take matters into their hands and vandalize state property,” said Rep. Bolding in response to the vandalism.

 Which Confederate Monuments Should Be Removed?

 The real problem with removing Confederate monuments from public property is deciding which ones should remain because they are truly historical, and which ones should be removed because they glorify the Confederate cause.
-The Sons of Union Veterans of the Civil War (SUVCW) has tried to address this issue.
-The SUVCW is the official successor to the Grand Army of the Republic (GAR).
+The SUVCW, which is the official successor to the Grand Army of the Republic (GAR), has tried to address the issue.
 Its members are descendants of Union soldiers that served during the Civil War – white and black.

 A statue of Confederate General Robert E. Lee in a public park, for example, might be a historical monument if it’s located on a battlefield where Lee’s Army of Northern Virginia fought, or in the former Confederate capital of Richmond, Virginia.
 But if it’s located elsewhere, it could be considered a political statement.
 The Memorial to Arizona’s Confederate Troops also falls into this gray zone.
 At first glance, it appears to be a simple monument to the Confederate troops from Arizona, but its history and the inscription in front of it indicate that it’s a political statement.